AdamKilbo/Linked-List-CPP/README.md

 # Linked-List-CPP

-an example linked list program
+An example linked list program in C++

+Goals:

+Practice C++, using references and pointers, using linked lists.

+Instructions:

+Compile the .cpp and run the executable.